iqunet/tutorials/_posts/2024-7-23-power-quality.md

 ### Technical Background and Problem
 Industrial compressors, especially high-power models like the 3-phase 200kW compressor used in this case study, can cause power quality issues such as harmonic distortion.

-In the upstream transformer cabin, the presence of higher-order harmonics increases core losses due to eddy currents, resulting in elevated transformer temperatures.
+In the upstream transformer cabin, the presence of higher-order frequencies increases core losses due to eddy currents, resulting in elevated transformer temperatures.
 Special K-factor transformers are used to withstand these heating problems, but the heat losses persist.

 <img src="{{ site.baseurl }}/assets/images/power-eddycurrents.jpg"
   alt="FLIR thermal image of eddy currents" width="320"/>